Genuine quantum scars in many-body spin systems: Results

+To quantify at the same time both aspects of scarring, namely the visual features of Fig.~\ref{Fig2} and the fat tail of the projection in Fig.~\ref{Fig3}(a), we introduce a ``scarness'' parameter $S = 4 \mathcal{D} \times \underset{\rm IS}{\text{max}} \oint Q_{\psi}$, where $\oint Q$ denotes averaging of $Q$ along each UPO, and $\underset{\rm IS}{\text{max}}$ maximization over the IS UPOs (details in~\cite{SM}).
+Sampling $\ket{\psi}$ yields a probability distribution for $S$, shown in Fig.~\ref{Fig3}(b).
+While the mid-spectrum eigenstates are often compared to Haar random states, they yield a distribution of the scarness $S$ with a much fatter tail.
+Indeed, the $S$ of many eigenstates is larger than the $S$ of most Haar states, and the number of scarred eigenstates $M_{\rm scarred}$ grows exponentially with the considered system sizes $N$ (inset).

-The eigenstates shown in Fig.~\ref{Fig2} are selected to showcase scarring in its various shapes and colors.
-But by no mean does scarring require cherry picking: as for billiards~\cite{heller1984bound}, most eigenstates are to some extent scarred, which we also show for the XX and XXZ models in~\cite{SM}.
-Indeed, while the thermal spectrum makes the system quickly equilibrate, the scarring of exponentially many eigenstates leaves a mark on the long-time dynamics.
+The eigenstates are not directly measurable, but the dynamics is, and this must reflect the properties of the eigenstates.
+Indeed, while the thermal spectrum underpins the equilibration of local observables within short times, the scarring of exponentially many eigenstates leaves a mark on the long-time dynamics of the return probabilities.
 In analogy to single-particle quantum chaos~\cite{kaplan1999scars}, preparing the system on a UPO increases the probability of finding it on the same UPO at later times.
-This effect is shown in Fig.~\ref{Fig3} by considering two initial conditions: the IS state with axis $\bm{y}$, namely $\ket{\psi_0} = \otimes_{i = 1}^N \ket{\nu_i \bm{y}}$, and the IS state with axis $\bm{\mu}$, namely $\ket{\psi_0} = \otimes_{i = 1}^N \ket{\nu_i \bm{\mu}/|\bm{\mu}|}$, with $\{\nu_i\} = \left(++--++--\dots\right)$.
+This effect is shown in Fig.~\ref{Fig4} by considering two initial conditions: the IS state with axis $\bm{y}$, namely $\ket{\psi_0} = \otimes_{i = 1}^N \ket{\nu_i \bm{y}}$, and the IS state with axis $\bm{\mu}$, namely $\ket{\psi_0} = \otimes_{i = 1}^N \ket{\nu_i \bm{\mu}/|\bm{\mu}|}$, with $\{\nu_i\} = \left(++--++--\dots\right)$.
 For both we numerically integrate the Schr\"{o}dinger dynamics and compute the time-averaged projection $\bar{Q} = \lim_{t \to \infty} \frac{1}{t} \int_0^t d\tau \ Q(\ket{\psi(\tau)})$ on the manifold of IS states.
 For the Ising, XX, and XXZ models in a field, we observe that the system is more likely to be found on the UPO it started from, even long after thermalization.